sanushilshad/1stzoom/README.md

 # 1stzoom
+STEPS TO RUN THE PROGRAM:

-Open the TEST.py and run it.
+	Step-1: Open the TEST.py and run it.

-Type the input string and press enter
+	Step-2: Type the input string and press enter.